Alamofire + AlamofireObjectMapper

 Doctor Strange (2016-11-05 00:00:00 +0000)

-If you inspect the other properties, you will see that they are correctly parsed.
-Time to celebrate! …then extend Alamofire with some additional functionality.
+If you inspect the other properties, they should be correctly parsed.
+Time to celebrate, then to extend Alamofire with additional functionality.

 Retry failing requests

-In the real world, a user most often has to authenticate her/himself in order to use some parts of an api.
-Authentication often returns a set of tokens, commonly an auth token and a refresh token.
+In real apps, a user most often has to authenticate her/himself in order to use some parts of an API.
+Authentication APIs commonly return an auth token and a refresh token.

-If the auth and refresh token pattern is used, the authentication flow could look something like this:
+If an auth and refresh token is used, the authentication flow could look something like this:

 • If no tokens exist and a request fails with an HTTP 401, the user may have to login (if the request is mandatory).
 If so, show a login screen/prompt.